 Class Teacher: Miss Currey

-This half term we are basing our literacy around our topic I am Warrior!
-This topic is based around the Romans.
+This half term we are basing our literacy around the book Harry Potter and the Philosopher's Stone.
+This book will help to capture imaginations of the children.
 We will be covering the following genres of writing:

 We are encouraging children to read as much as they can at home.
 The children can record their reading in their reading diary.
 This will help them immensely in their writing as well as developing their vocabulary.